Where can I get the best dollar to Thai baht exchange rate?

 Once at the Chidlom BTS station we followed the stairs down and took a left turn and followed the overhead walkway.
 By going this way we could avoided the crowded pavement and the traffic fumes.

-Walking along, we passed the Intercontinental Hotel on the right and then turned next right into the Gaysorn Shopping Plaza to take a short-cut.
+Walking along, we passed the Intercontinental Hotel on the right and then turned next right into the Gaysorn Shopping Plaza to take a short-cut through the Mall.

 We left the shopping mall by the footbridge that leads directly over to Central World and then went down the steps on the right and back onto the street level.

-It was then only about a 200 metre walk, with Big C on the left and the Central World shopping mall on the right.
+It was then only about a 200 metre walk, with Big C on the right and the Central World shopping mall on the left.

 The street is still packed with various market stalls and we continued walking until we passed over the Khlong San Saeb bridge to get to the soi where Super Rich Thailand is located.

-We took a left at the Bangkok Bank and walked along the small soi to the currency exchange shop.
+We took a right at the Bangkok Bank and walked along the small soi to the currency exchange shop.

 The Super Rich Thailand store was just in the final stages of renovations and had all been refitted inside.

 On the right-hand side as we entered the shop was the lady doing the photocopying and giving out the numbered tickets.
-You need to go to her first.
+You need to go to her first, to change your dollar to Thai baht.

-Although there were a few people waiting we went straight to the cashier and handed over the cash to change our dollars into Thai baht.
+Although there were a few people waiting we went straight to the cashier and handed over the cash to change our Australian dollar into Thai baht.

 The cashier counted the money twice in the electric counting machine; first one way and then the other, before finally counting by hand.